We're the UK's leading bowel cancer charity

 The science behind the project

-This research could help improve treatment decisions, so that only those patients most likely to benefit from chemoradiotherapy before surgery will be offered it.
-This means those who wouldn’t benefit are spared the unnecessary treatment and significant side effects.
+The longer-term aim would be to develop a test to identify rectal cancer patients most likely to benefit from chemoradiotherapy so that they can be offered it.
+Those who wouldn’t benefit could be spared unnecessary treatment and its significant side effects.

 Thanks supporter